-The year is 2010: Drake, Nicki Minaj, and Lil Wayne were involved in ten of the Top 20 Billboard rap songs of the year, reinforcing the idea that YMCMB will be around forever; B.o.B had just entered into the public eye for the first time, blissfully un-woke and relevant; and Takeoff of Migos was only 15 years old.
+The year is 2010: Drake, Nicki Minaj, and Lil Wayne were involved in 10 of the Top 20 Billboard rap songs of the year, reinforcing the idea that YMCMB will be around forever; B.o.B had just entered into the public eye for the first time, blissfully un-woke and relevant; and Takeoff of Migos was only 15 years old.
 A rapper named Lil B was making noise in certain internet circles thanks to his surreal run of music videos and mixtapes, all of which were being produced at a historic pace.
 The one man entertainment machine was at his creative peak, inventing the cooking dance and popularizing the "swag" ad-lib amongst his industry peers long before both trends would be coopted into popular culture.
-Little did we know he was also revolutionizing dance in other ways.

-As with Lil B's other trends, the rapper didn't receive the recognition he deserved in a timely manner, but yesterday Twitter user @YxngDreGxd posted a video pointing out that Lil B performed the first recorded instance of the dab back in 2010 in the video for "Suck My Dick Hoe."
+As with Lil B's other trends, the rapper didn't receive the recognition he deserved in a timely manner, but recently a video pointed out that Lil B performed the first recorded instance of the dab back in 2010 in the video for "Suck My Dick Hoe."
 At 2:00, you can see Lil B bring his head into his bent elbow briefly, and although his second arm isn't outstretched, the move involved the same "base" mechanics.

 Slava Pastuk is dabbing.
 Follow him on Twitter.